SavinaRoja/SavinaRoja.github.io/_posts/2015-02-04-piping-frames-from-pymol-to-libav.md

 dsRed is a protein found in coral which fluoresces red in the visible spectrum and forms a homotetramer.
 [PDB: 1G7K](http://www.rcsb.org/pdb/explore/explore.do?structureId=1g7k).
-To get started, I've [prepared PyMOL session](assets/dsred.pse) in which preliminary work has been done and rendering settings have been configured.
+To get started, I've [prepared a PyMOL session](assets/dsred.pse) in which preliminary work has been done and rendering settings have been configured.
 When loaded it should present you with the following view: